 Required courses outside department: 0.
 Recommended courses outside department: 2.

-Opportunities range from assisting a faculty member in teaching a course to having sole responsibility for the preparation and teaching of their own course depending on experience.
-There is also an optional Supervised Teaching Program designed to give formal training and supervision in teaching at the university level.
+Opportunities range from assisting a faculty member in teaching a course to having sole responsibility for the preparation and teaching of their own course, depending on experience.
+There is also an optional Teaching Apprenticeship Program designed to give formal training and supervision in teaching at the university level.

 Current Research Activities